-- Risk Management Tip: Perform a risk assessment and conflict inventory at least annually to determine whether the firm’s policies requires expansion or update and address all areas of the business.
+- Risk Management Tip: Perform a risk assessment and conflict inventory at least annually to determine whether the firm’s policies require expansion or update and address all areas of the business.

 Testing and Assessments

-- Sample test client files to confirm that investment objectives have been documented and appear current and in-line with portfolio investme
+- Sample test client files to confirm that investment objectives have been documented and appear current and in line with portfolio investment

 - Risk Management Tip: Implement an electronic process for tracking the timely receipt of new account opening documentation, including investment objective forms.